1. Blog

 Some Other Foods Might Help

-Foods high in fiber, like fig paste, have been shown to treat constipation in dogs and humans alike.
+Foods high in fiber, like fig paste, have been shown to help with constipation in dogs and humans alike.
 This can help prevent constipation, but olive oil is one food that helps treat it by greasing the wheels, as it were.
 Always check with your vet before giving your dog any of these.

 Hydration is Key